Sunday, December 6, 2020

 • Abandon the idea of importance - no matter how pressing it is for you to acquire the language, get rid of any idea of importance.
 Attaching importance to anything kills the fun and excitement that you could have had otherwise.
 By attaching importance to a process you make the area heavier, less approachable, less spontaneous, less inventive, less playful and, most importantly, you rob yourself of the excitement of discovery.

 • Focus on the incoming flow and develop your ability to capture ideas, meanings, and your individual needs.
 Don't expect to be able to use the words and expressions immediately.
 All the linguistic input you receive is stored as passive vocabulary.
-When you will build sufficient passive vocabulary the transfer to active vocabulary will happen automatically, and you will not even notice how you will start to use the language yourself.
+When you will build sufficient passive vocabulary the transfer to active vocabulary will happen automatically, and you will not even notice how you will start to use the language.

 • Avoid words whose meaning you don't fully understand.
 Replace complex words with the simplest possible words or use descriptive words if you are dealing with a complex idea.
 If you cannot find a simple word or give a descriptive definition, then make it clear to the other person that you are not sure of the exact meaning of the word you are using, and ask them to confirm or correct your usage.